Drill Point Dies for Roofing Screws: Material Selection & Production Guide

 - Budget constraints on initial tooling investment

-- Frequent size changes (HSS is more forgiving of setup errors)
+- Frequent size changes (HSS is generally more forgiving of setup errors)

 Drill Point Geometry for Roofing Applications